Item 3: Prefer Option and Result transforms over explicit match expressions

 }

-• Use them in preference to explicit match operations.
+• Use these transformations in preference to explicit match operations on Option and Result.

-• In particular, use them to transform result types into a form where the ? operator applies.
+• In particular, use these transformations to convert result types into a form where the ? operator applies.